whelblin/basic-interperter-in-go/README.md

 ## Conversion from Python
 ### Strongly typed
 Go is a strongly typed language so it required that each function have a return type and all variables also be assigned a type
-Go does have the interface type, which accepts any type, but requires a binding when it its needs to be a specific type I also had to create a structure called Token to handle the tokens because arrays must be all the same value in go
+Go does have the interface type, which accepts any type, but requires a binding when it needs to be a specific type I also had to create a structure called Token to handle the tokens because arrays must be all the same value in go
 ### Error Handling
-Go does not have the same ability to catch errors like python.
+Go does not have the same ability to catch errors as python.
 Instead it uses a testing library to return error values within the parser and tokenizer.
-Every function returns a error value.
-It ca either be nil or an error.
+Every function returns an error value.
+It can either be nil or an error.
 These error messages are passed up the stack until the Evaluate function returns it
 ## Added Features From the Python Version
 ### Print Function
 The print function can take multiple values separated by a comma.
 It delimiter can also be changed with the end= variable